ksafranski/app-template/README.md

 Compiling JSDoc can be done with `npm run doc`.

+## Sass/CSS

+The inclusion of [node-sass](https://github.com/sass/node-sass) allows for the building of sass files in the `/public/css/sass` directory.

+Compiling sass to css can be done with `npm run sass`

 ## License

 All code is released under the MIT License and is free to use, modify and